Baseball season teeters, while states resist mask rules

 “I know it’s a hot topic, but if we can all just wear masks and really do right for a month, it would help a lot to try and slow this down in Mississippi,” he said.
 “If we don’t, it’s not going to slow down.”

 In Missouri, larger cities are growing rattled by a spike in cases after the state fully reopened.
+The state reported another single-day record increase in cases, with nearly 1,800.
+St. Louis is curtailing bar hours and reducing restaurant seating capacity starting Friday, and Kansas City may follow suit.

 GOP Gov. Mike Parson has repeatedly refused to enact a statewide order requiring masks, citing relatively few cases in most of the state compared with hot spots in bigger cities.

 Parson said last month that he didn’t believe the governor has personal responsibility for any virus, and compared the illness that has killed almost 1,000 people in his state to the flu.
 He said no one would expect him to take responsibility if someone were involved in an accident on a Missouri road.